jamenendez11/Gatsby-Cluster-Tutorial/README.md

 ## Submitting to SWC cluster
 Need to be careful about a [few things](https://wiki.ucl.ac.uk/display/SSC/Matlab) with MATLAB.
 Also, you need to specify the partition, and the location of MATLAB.

-## Accessing the Gatsby cluster
+## Accessing the Gatsby cluster remotely
-To access the Gatsby cluster, you need to get into the Gatsby network.
+To access the Gatsby cluster from your personal computer, you need to get into the Gatsby network.
 You can do this by establishing a remote connection using a protocol called SSH.
 This requires a series of simple steps:
 1. Open the ‘Terminal’ app on your mac and run the following command:
   ````
   ssh user@gatsby.ucl.ac.uk